streamingfast/substreams-sink-sql/README.md

-# Substreams Sink PostgreSQL
+# Substreams Sink SQL

 This is a command line tool to quickly sync a Substreams with a PostgreSQL database.

 ### Quickstart

-1. Install `substreams-sink-postgres` by using the pre-built binary release [available in the releases page](https://github.com/streamingfast/substreams-sink-postgres/releases).
-Extract `substreams-sink-postgres` binary into a folder and ensure this folder is referenced globally via your `PATH` environment variable.
+1. Install `substreams-sink-sql` by using the pre-built binary release [available in the releases page](https://github.com/streamingfast/substreams-sink-sql/releases).
+Extract `substreams-sink-sql` binary into a folder and ensure this folder is referenced globally via your `PATH` environment variable.

-    > **Note** Or install from source directly `go install github.com/streamingfast/substreams-sink-postgres/cmd/substreams-sink-postgres@latest`.
+    > **Note** Or install from source directly `go install github.com/streamingfast/substreams-sink-sql/cmd/substreams-sink-sql@latest`.

 1. Start Docker Compose: